Welcome to Maligne Lake

 Tourists have been exploring and marvelling at Maligne Lake for quite a while now...

 The Stoney Indians of the Kooteney Plains in the Saskatchewan River Valley knew of the legendary lake that was to be known as Maligne Lake for hundreds of years.
-The first "white" person to see it was Henry Macleod in 1875.
+The next known person to see it was Henry Macleod in 1875.

-It would not be visited by white people again until the summer of 1908 when a remarkable woman, Mary Schaffer visit, explored and, in 1911 wrote about the lake into the public learned of this unique piece of Canada
+It would not be visited again until the summer of 1908 when a remarkable woman, Mary Schaffer, visited, explored and, in 1911, wrote about the lake and the public learned of this unique piece of Canada.

-Today Maligne Lake Tours gives you comfortable, safe and definitely spectacular access to the lake's most famous treat, Spirit Island all summer long.
+Today Maligne Lake Tours gives you comfortable, safe and spectacular access to the lake's most famous treat, Spirit Island, all summer long.

 Enjoy our website.
 Learn of the many ways we have of building holiday memories.
-We encourage you to learn also of how seriously we take our responsibility of being a good National Park citizen.
+We also encourage you to learn how seriously we take our responsibility to be a good National Park citizen.

-Use this information to build a holiday to include the wonders of Maligne Lake and explore far more easily than Mary Schaffer.
+Include the wonders of Maligne Lake in your holiday and explore far more easily than Mary Schaffer.